-Everything you need to know about the PESEL number
+Everything you need to know about PESEL number

-The PESEL number is one of a number of things that you are going to need if you want to live in Poland, irrespective of being an EU citizen or not.
+If you are an expat or a foreigner thinking of living in Poland PESEL number is one of a these things that you are going to need if you want to stay in Poland for longer than a few months, irrespective of being an EU citizen or not.
 The law regarding the PESEL number has changed multiple times in the last few years with the last modifications being into effect since the beginning of 2018.
 The good news is that the process of obtaining the PESEL number by foreigners got simplified and in most of the cases it’s automatic.

 The PESEL number is an identification number given to every Polish citizen when they are born and registered in Poland.
 Moreover, expats that meet certain criteria or apply for it also can get the PESEL number.